Jeramey Jannene

 A draft of the plan was first released in April.
 A July 15 memo says, based on feedback, a number of elements have been changed.

 Most notably, a proposal to allow small multi-family buildings to be built citywide has been stripped.
 The proposal has been modified to only allow the buildings to be constructed on corner lots, major streets, or commercial corridors, while the memo acknowledges that many such buildings already exist in one and two-family neighborhoods throughout the city.
-The proposed modification has drawn opposition by some otherwise support of the plan, who view it as watering down the proposal.
+The proposed modification has drawn opposition by some, who view it as watering down the proposal., otherwise in support of the plan.

 “A possible compromise could allow a +1 or +2 unit incremental increase over what is already on properties in those districts.
 Without incremental growth, a resulting mismatch of housing supply to housing demand raises the cost of housing throughout the city.
 Gradual, incremental growth is a great and fair principle for existing and potential residents,” wrote John December in suggesting a compromise.